minipief/pyva/doc/source/toolbox_description.rst

    Overview of pyva sub-packages and modules

 The toolbox is organised in accordance with the setup of vibroacoustic systems.
-The top level module of the pyva package is the :mod:`pyva.models` module providing methods and classes for the joined simulation of deterministic and random systems.
+The top level module of the pyva package is the :mod:`pyva.models` module providing methods and classes for the joined [All2009] of deterministic and random systems.

 All sub-packages and their included modules populate the database to describe the systems or to provide classes and